ABC News Live

-ABC News Live (a.k.a.
-ABCNL) is an American streaming video news channel for breaking news, live events, newscasts, and longer-form reports and documentaries operated by ABC News since 2018.
-The channel is available through various streaming device apps such as Roku, Hulu, YouTube TV, Sling TV, Pluto TV, Xumo, FuboTV, Haystack News, Samsung TV Plus, and the news division's other streaming platforms.
-Justin Dial is the senior executive director of ABC News Live.
+ABC News Live is a U.S.-based streaming video news channel for breaking news, live events, newscasts, and longer-form reports and documentaries operated by ABC News since 2018.
+The channel is available through various streaming platforms such as Hulu, Disney+, YouTube TV and YouTube, DirecTV Stream, Sling TV, Pluto TV, Xumo, Tubi, FuboTV, Haystack News, The Roku Channel, Samsung TV Plus, and the news division's website and apps.
+Centaur Communications provides the channel to Belize.

 History

 As ABC News Now

-After having attempted a 20-minute online news program three times a week hosted by Sam Donaldson in 1999, ABC News launched a forerunner of ABC News Now (ABCNN) in March 2003.
-The service was fee based except for the customers of America Online, Comcast, and a few other Internet providers.
+After having attempted a 20-minute online news program three times a week hosted by Sam Donaldson in 1999, ABC News launched ABC News Now in March 2003.
+The service was fee-based except for the customers of America Online, Comcast, and a few other Internet providers.
 Later, mobile phone users could access the programming through Sprint's MobiTV.
 The ABCNN service launched on July 24, 2004, with extended coverage of the Democratic National Convention and Republican National Convention.
 It was offered via digital television, broadband and streaming video at ABCNews.com and on mobile phones.
-It delivered breaking news, headline news each half hour, and a wide range of entertainment and lifestyle programming.
+It delivered breaking news, headline news every half hour, and a wide range of entertainment and lifestyle programming.

-On January 31, 2005, ABC News removed ABCNN from owned and operated and affiliated TV stations' subchannel as the channel ended its experimental phase originally expected to end after election day but extended past inauguration.
+On January 31, 2005, ABC News removed ABC News NowN from owned and operated and affiliated TV stations' subchannel as the channel ended its experimental phase, originally expected to end after election day but extended past inauguration.
 The channel would continue on the internet and wireless devices.
-20/20 senior broadcast producer Mike Clemente was then hired as executive producer to head up the channel as a part of an increasing capacity being developed for the channel to returns a permanent channel in the Spring.
+20/20 senior broadcast producer Mike Clemente was then hired as executive producer to head up the channel as a part of an increasing capacity being developed for the channel to return as a permanent channel in the Spring.
 The channel was relaunched as a digital terrestrial television network, cable channel, and broadband service in early April 2005.

 On November 5, 2007, Disney-ABC International Television announced plans to launch the channel in international territories, including Germany, Spain and Belgium in 2008 on IPTV service Zattoo, with more territories, including the United Kingdom, planned for the next 6 months.
 This marked the second international channel launched under ABC branding, the first being the United Kingdom general entertainment channel ABC1 which closed on September 26, 2007.

 On October 28, 2013, ABC News launched a new cable news channel, Fusion, as a joint venture with Univision and contributing its ABC News Now operations.
+In 2021, Fusion ceased operations.